Deaf culture: Shared institutions

 In the 1960s, deaf clubs began their quick and drastic decline.
 Today there are only a few spread-out deaf clubs found in the United States and their attendance is commonly small with a tendency to the elderly.
 This sudden decline is often attributed to the rise of technology like the TTY and closed captioning for personal TVs.
 With other options available for entertainment and communication, the need for deaf clubs grew smaller.
 It was no longer the only option for getting in touch with other members of the deaf community.

-However, others attribute the decline of deaf clubs to the end of World War II and a change in the job market.
+Others attribute the decline of deaf clubs to the end of World War II and a change in the job market.
 During WWII there was high demand for factory laborers and a promise of high pay.
 Many deaf Americans left their homes to move to bigger cities with the hope of obtaining a factory job.
 This huge influx of workers into new cities created the need for deaf clubs.
 When World War II ended and the civil rights movement progressed, the federal government started offering more jobs to deaf men and women.
 People began switching from manufacturing jobs to service jobs, moving away from solitary work with set hours.
 Today, deaf clubs are rare, but deaf advocacy centers and other deaf organizations have become widespread and popular.

-Deaf African-American institutions
+African-American

 National Black Deaf Advocates was established in 1982 "to promote the leadership development, economic and educational opportunities, social equality, and to safeguard the general health and welfare of Black deaf and hard-of-hearing people."

-Deaf LGBT institutions
+LGBT

 There are several major institutions supporting the Deaf queer community in the United States.
 The Rainbow Alliance of the Deaf (RAD), previously named National Rainbow Society of the Deaf (NRSD), is a nonprofit established in America in 1977 to, "establish and maintain a society of Deaf LGBT".
 The RAD hosts an annual conference "to encourage and promote the educational, economical, and social welfare of Deaf LGBTQ individuals.
 RAD now has chapters in the United States and Canada.
 The Deaf Queer Resource Center (DQRC), was founded in 1995 founded by Drago Renteria and began as a website connects people to resources nationally.
 The DQRC is now a nonprofit that provides "peer support, support groups, information and referrals, educational workshops, work to increase visibility, educate on accessibility and preserve Deaf LGBT history."

-Support and community groups for people with intersectional LGBGTQ+ identities in the Deaf, DeafBlind, DeafDisabled and Hard of Hearing communities using ASL are held regionally and virtually.
+Support and community groups for people with intersectional LGBTQ+ identities in the Deaf, DeafBlind, DeafDisabled and Hard of Hearing communities using ASL are held regionally and virtually.
 Queer ASL is an educational platform taught virtually by Deaf queer instructors focused on educating queer and trans people in a safe space.
+Deaf queer events include Rainbow Alliance of the Deaf conferences, the Deaf Lesbian Festival, and Deaf Queer Men Only.

 Internationally, institutions include the Hong Kong Bauhinias Deaf Club, Deaf LGBTW in Fukoaka, Tohoku, Tokyo, and Osaka, Pinoy Deaf Rainbow in the Philippines, Deaf Rainbow NSW in Australia, Deaf Rainbow UK, Rainbow International Deaf at Israel, and the Greenbow LGBT Society of Ireland.